IBRice101/IBRice101.github.io/Projects/IoT/censis-iot-hackathon.md

 ## Misc

 - **NOTE**, exploit stage was not practical to reach in the short time available, restructure report given the work done
+- This write-up came top 3 in the competition, thank you so much to CENSIS and Abertay University for making this happen.

 ## Thank you for reading!